 This 1976 Corvette has been in the same family since the first owner picked it up at the dealer brand new.
 The owner researched and saved for 15 years to restore and upgrade the car.
-The value of this classic to this family cannot be measured in money.
-That made the project special to the owner - and to Blue Sky.
+Here is the list

-The engine was replaced with a 383 Stroker that dynoed 494 horsepower to the flywheel.
+New 383 Stroker enging that dynoed 494 horsepower to the flywheel.

-A Keisler TKO500 conversion kit upgraded the original automatic to a five speed manual transmission.
+A Keisler TKO500 conversion kit to move to a stick shift.